OkuhleNtakana/CRUD-Website/README.md

-I Set Up the Backend with MySQL (XAMPP)
+I Set Up the Database with MySQL (XAMPP)